majdal/modex/wiki/Architecture.md

  * load models
  * batch run lots of copies of a model
    * clearly distinguish and provide hooks for handling deterministic models sampled at different initial conditions, nondeterministic models sampled several times at the same initial conditions, and mixtures
- * provide a consistent data API (similar to how Repast collects several timestepping and geographic APIs in one place) ([[Architecture#wiki-rough-api-idea-for-querying-the-model]]?)
+ * provide a consistent data API (similar to how Repast collects several timestepping and geographic APIs in one place) ([Architecture#wiki-rough-api-idea-for-querying-the-model](Architecture.md)?)
    * to be clear: **modex must record the entire history of the state machine**
    * and this log must be as close to efficiently queryable along any dimension as possible ((TODO: find a reference on why it is impossible to totally normalize a database along every dimension))
  * generate plots